Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 On top of the above requirements, an employer can choose a combination of any 3 additional recruitment methods outlined below to meet the additional recruitment requirement for professional positions:

-It is important to note that each of these ads can have a PERM advertising duration of any length of time whether it be just one day or several.
-The choice is up to you.
 However, you must wait at least 30 days after the end of your ad campaigns to file your ETA 9089 form.
 Because of this, it is often advisable to run the job order, notice of filing, and all ads as concurrently as possible to avoid unnecessary delays.

 Here is a PERM recruitment advertising sample that was posted online containing the information required in each ad:

 Non-professional positions are only required to fulfill two of the steps.
-Those are placing a job order with the State Workforce Agency (for 30 days) and placing the job ad in 2 consecutive Sunday newspapers.
+Those include placing a job order with the State Workforce Agency (for 30 days) and placing the job ad in 2 consecutive Sunday newspapers.

 To obtain an NIW, the applicant must be starting or investing in an enterprise that the USCIS deems as having a substantial positive impact on the national society, economy, or culture.
 The applicant must also prove that requiring a PERM in this situation would not benefit the national interest.

-If you are a prospective EB2 green card applicant and you believe that you may qualify for an NIW, talk with your immigration lawyer to learn about the steps you need to take.
+If you are a prospective EB-2 green card applicant and you believe that you may qualify for an NIW, talk with your immigration lawyer to learn about the steps you need to take.

-Once the job has been advertised, the employer is responsible for interviewing the candidates who have met the requirements including U.S. citizens.
+Once the job has been advertised, the employer is responsible for interviewing the candidates who have met the requirements, including U.S. citizens.
 Should the employer reject U.S. citizen applicants, then you must document the reason for this in the recruitment report.

 Due to the complexity of PERM recruitment and advertising, it’s best to consult an immigration attorney to ensure the proper steps are being followed.

 Also, as stated before, you should keep a meticulous record of all correspondence, contracts, and payment receipts concerning your ad campaigns to provide sufficient proof that you took the necessary measures to find a qualified U.S. job applicant.
-It is also important for your PERM recruitment report to perfectly match the information given on the ETA-9089 and the Notice of Filing to be posted in your place of business.

-Below you will find answers to the most commonly asked questions about PERM advertising.
+Below, you will find answers to the most commonly asked questions about PERM advertising.

 Advertising the job position is a crucial step in the PERM process.
 The main objective is to vet the employer to make sure that hiring foreign talent does not displace domestic workers who could otherwise occupy the position.